Nikki Budzinski: U.S. House of Representatives

+Budzinski's official House portraits over the years.

 Elections

 Budzinski (second from left) with U.S. Representative Ted Lieu (third from left) in June 2022.

 2022

 On August 24, 2021, Budzinski announced her bid for the Democratic nomination for Illinois's 13th congressional district.
 The district had been significantly redrawn to favor Democrats; it now included the core of the Metro East.
 She won the primary in June 2022 against David Palmer and the general election in November against the Republican nominee, Regan Deering.

+2024

+Budzinski was reelected in 2024, defeating Republican Joshua Loyd with 58.1% of the vote to Loyd's 41.9%.
+She ran ahead of the top of the Democratic ticket in the district.

+2026

+In the March 2026 Democratic primary, Budzinski defeated progressive challenger Dylan Blaha who tried to run to her left.
+She received 75.1% of the vote in the primary.
+Election forecasters have rated the race as a safe Democratic seat.